 The Bachelor of Applied Science in Digital Gaming & Interactive Media is the only program like it offered by a public community or technical college in Washington state.
 Students work collaboratively in teams that simulate the digital game development workplace.
 They get extensive hands-on experience in game design, animation, virtual reality, and program management.
 In addition to digital game design, students will gain interactive media skills, preparing them to work as an interactive media designer in a wide range of industries, including: healthcare, aerospace, transportation, and more.

 Students earning the Computing & Software Development applied bachelor’s degree engage in an intense two-year program with a cohort of peers to gain practical computer science skills.
 They work in a hands-on classroom environment designing and testing various types of mobile apps and software.
 Students will be prepared to work for a variety of companies, or as independent contractors, designing and supporting software in a wide array of industries.

 This degree prepares graduates of LWTech for careers in public health in such areas as epidemiology, biostatistics, public health research, public policy, and community health and education.
 Graduates may find employment in non-profit agencies, research institutions, governmental agencies, and private or public businesses.

 This degree is designed to move students into management positions in a growth industry and fill a great need for managers who have excellent college-level training in computer and quantitative methods, critical thinking, interpersonal and negotiation skills.
 Students who are interested in Operations Management or Supply Chain Management would also be interested in this program.
-LWTech is the only institution of higher learning in Washington State that offers this comprehensive bachelor's degree.
-It is designed for workers who already have an associates degree and want to progress their education.
+LWTech is the only institution of higher learning in Washington State that offers this comprehensive applied bachelor's degree.
+It is designed for workers who already have an associate degree and want to progress their education.

-7:30 a.m. to 4:30 p.m.
+Mon-Fri, 7:30 a.m. to 4:30 p.m.